 As we recently shared, more than 2 million US employees have jumped ship from corporate life to explore gig work and entrepreneurship.
 Entrepreneur or not, we all know that life doesn’t always go according to plan, (hello, 2020!).
 And the most empowering thing we can do for ourselves is prepare the best we can.

-Of everything on our 30s checklist, income insurance is by far the most foreign concept.
+Of everything on our 30s checklist, disability income insurance is by far the most foreign concept.
 And that’s why we’re here.
 We want to make life’s “scary moments” a lot less terrifying.
 Safeguard your future finances and apply now for a “no exam” personal disability insurance policy with Asteya.